Table of contents

 Some of the financing measures business owners may have taken include things like taking on equity partners, taking out business or personal loans, or asking for capital from friends and family members.

 Banks, meanwhile, have tightened business lending standards (with higher interest and collateral requirements) and are charging higher premiums on riskier loans.
-With many individuals still recovering financially from the job losses of 2020, it’s a sensitive time to be asking friends or family to help you out.
+With many individuals still recovering financially from the job losses of Spring 2020, it’s a sensitive time to be asking friends or family to help you out.

-One example of this is launching a business opportunity in a manner that limits the outlay of capital on startup costs while simultaneously driving revenue.
+One example of this is launching a business in a manner that limits the outlay of capital on startup costs while simultaneously driving revenue.
 Some ways to start (and scale) over time involve the following efforts:

 Consider this: Instead of opening a full brick-and-mortar store, can the business launch exclusively as an e-commerce site, pop-up store, or direct-to-consumer entity?

 There are many ways to enter an industry and reach new audiences that don’t involve expensive upfront spending.
-Holiday sales, social selling, and virtual events may help a business drive revenue and exposure in the early days of starting up.
+Holiday fairs, social selling, and virtual events may help a business drive revenue and exposure in the early days of starting up.

 Consider this: Can the business operate as a small project or side hustle until there’s enough funding saved to cover full startup costs?